Back to jobs

 Why Join Us?

-If this role excites you, even if you’re not certain you meet every qualification, we encourage you to apply.
+Brooklinen is a place where thoughtful people do meaningful work — with warmth, clarity, and shared purpose.
+We value care, collaboration, balance, and continuous growth.
+If this role excites you, even if you don’t meet every qualification, we encourage you to apply.
 Diverse experiences and perspectives make us stronger.

 About Brooklinen

 Brooklinen was founded in 2014 with a simple belief: that comfort can bring happiness.
 Today, we’re one of the largest soft goods brands in the U.S., designing for real life and real homes with products that pair elevated quality and accessible pricing.
+Our assortment — from sheets and towels to thoughtful additions for the modern bedroom — has earned over 100,000 five-star reviews and recognition from Architectural Digest, Good Housekeeping, Wirecutter, and more.
+We’re growing thoughtfully, evolving intentionally, and committed to creating a home for people who care deeply about their craft — and each other.

-#LI-Hybrid #LI-KR
+#LI-Hybrid #LI-MK

 Create a Job Alert